softsimon/ngx-bootstrap-multiselect/README.md

 # Angular 2 Dropdown Multiselect for Bootstrap CSS

-Updated to work with RC6 !
+Works with Angular Final and AOT compilation

 Customizable dropdown multiselect in Angular 2, TypeScript with bootstrap css.